onzfonz/comp227/src/content/5/en/part5d.md

 Make a test for ensuring that the user who recommended a show can delete it.

-**Optional bonus exercise:** also check that other users cannot delete the show.

 #### 5.22: Watchlist end to end testing, step6

+Make an additional test that other users do not see a delete button on shows they did not recommend.

+#### 5.23: Watchlist end to end testing, step7

 Make a test that checks that the shows are ordered according to likes - the show with the most likes should be first.